clojure-ts-mode

 customization option.

-There are 2 types of rules supported: :block
+Two types of rules are supported: :block and :inner, mirroring those in

 cljfmt.
-If rule is defined as :block n
+When a rule is defined as :block n, n represents the number of

-which begins the body.
-If rule is defined as :inner n
+arguments preceding the body.
+When a rule is defined as :inner n, each form

 For example: